-Ok, so you’ve decided you want to volunteer abroad.
-You’ve done your research and found an amazing grassroots organization that supports locally led initiatives.
-You’ve been accepted to the program and have purchased your plane tickets.
+Okay, so you’ve decided you want to volunteer in Africa.
+You’ve done your research and found an amazing grassroots organization that supports locally-led initiatives.
+You’ve been accepted to the program and have purchased your air tickets.
 You’re scouring the internet for stories and photos of what it will be like – you want to know EXACTLY what to bring.

 Understand that you are not needed, you are wanted.
 People on the receiving end of volunteer placements want to know you.
 They want to be exposed to new ideas.
 They are motivated in much the same way you are, they just don’t have the travel opportunities you do.
 So focus on sharing your story.
-Ask a lot of questions.
-Answer a lot of questions.
+Also, ask a lot of questions and listen to the answers.
 Worry less about doing and more about being.

 Your destination is its own normal.
 It’s not something to be compared against your home country and improved upon.
 Nor does it wish to become like other countries on any terms but its own.
 When communicating with local people, remember, you are the one with the weird ideas.
 Embrace that and learn.
 Be respectful and reciprocal and you’ll be heard.

-Yes, bring your camera, iphone, tablet, etc. Check in with your friends and family at home.
+Yes, bring your camera, phone, tablet, etc. Check in with your friends and family at home.
 Take a million photos and video the daily goings on.
 You’ll want to relive your experience once you leave.

 It’s totally normal to be a little nervous.
 Probably lots of people at home are freaking out about your seemingly crazy travel plans.
 But please, relax and trust the people who are hosting you.
 They wouldn’t want you in their home if it was going to cause trouble or be dangerous.

 This is the hardest one, for sure.
 When volunteering in a country not your own, you will not operate according to your regular schedule.
 Your productivity will be different.
-International volunteers enter into a completely difference space in their host country.
+International volunteers enter into a completely different space in their host country.
 What is deemed important at home may be considered silly in your new environment.
 Your impact must be judged by local standards.

 For a more comprehensive list, check out our East Africa Essentials Packing Guide.